 21. A poem or song or scene from a movie that you’ve memorized.
-The trick here is to pick one that’s long enough to be notable, but not so long you’ll be asked to demonstrate.
+The trick here is to pick one that’s long enough to be notable but not so long that you’ll be asked to demonstrate.

-22. The amount of prepping you’ve done for the end of the world/your strategy in the zombie apocalpyse.
+22. The amount of prepping you’ve done for the end of the world/your strategy for the zombie apocalypse.

-23. The animal you’d be if you knew you’d be reincarnated as an animal.
+23. The animal you would be if you knew you’d be reincarnated as an animal.

 24. The first concert you attended as a teenager (generally gets at least a few nostalgia laughs).

-25. What you did on your last ‘normal day’ pre-Covid.
+28. What you did on your last “normal day” pre-COVID.

-26. The ONE feature you’d add to Instagram, if you were put in charge of that.
+29. The one feature you would add to Instagram if you were put in charge of that.